KVSS (FM)

-KVSS (102.7 MHz) is a non-commercial FM radio station airing a Catholic radio format.
+KVSS (102.7 FM) is a non-commercial radio station airing a Catholic radio format.
 Licensed to Papillion, Nebraska, the station serves the Omaha and Lincoln areas.
 Some weekday shows are locally produced with EWTN Radio Network programs airing nights and weekends.
 The station is listener-supported, holding periodic on-the-air fundraisers and seeking donations on its website.
 It is owned by VSS Catholic Communications.
 KVSS's studios are on West A Street in Omaha (with auxiliary studios located in Lincoln and Grand Island).

 KVSS has an effective radiated power (ERP) of 46,100 watts.
 The transmitter is on Pflug Road near South 204th Street in Gretna, Nebraska.
 Programming is also heard on two FM translators, K207BY on 89.3 MHz in Chadron and K257FK on 99.3 MHz in Columbus.

 History

 KVSS

 In January 1999, VSS Catholic Communications, Inc. started radio station KNOS, a 500-watt signal at 88.9 MHz.
 The station was headed by Bill Thompson.
 It began broadcasting a mix of Contemporary Christian music and Catholic talk and teaching programs from the EWTN Radio Network.
 Additional programming followed from St. Joseph Communications, Catholic Answers, Ave Maria and Starboard Communications.
-After broadcasting for 10 years on a small signal, VSS partnered with Kolbe Media, a group of people committed to Catholic Radio in the Lincoln, Nebraska, community.
+After broadcasting for 10 years on a small signal, VSS partnered with Kolbe Media, a group of people committed to Catholic radio in the Lincoln, Nebraska, community.

 On January 29, 2009, Spirit Catholic Radio purchased a new 50,000-watt signal on 102.7 FM.
 The signal was able to reach both the Omaha and Lincoln communities, as well as over 1 million potential listeners throughout eastern Nebraska and western Iowa.
 Its former frequency was sold to the Bible Broadcasting Network and is now KYFG.